AndreaPesce2002/the-latest-news-in-wonderland/README.md

 # the-latest-news-in-wonderland
-extension for cheshire-cat-ai which allows you to get the latest news in the magical world of wonders
+extension for <a href="https://github.com/cheshire-cat-ai/core">cheshire-cat-ai</a> which allows you to get the latest news in the magical world of wonders